lfrank01/Engineering_4_Notebook/README.md

 * Only the accel data from the accelerometer, not the mag data, was neccesary for the aignment.

-* F strings like in the print statement `f"Accel X={accel_x}"` make it a lot easier to incoportate variables into prints.
+* F strings like in the print statement `f"Accel X={accel_x}"` make it a lot easier to incoportate variables into prints

+* To draw an elipse, the function draw.elipse() makes the wok much easier, taking the co-verteces and verteces

+* It's important to scale the accel values so that they do not cause the circle to move off the screen